Bluehost vs DreamHost 2026: Which Web Host Actually Wins?

 Security & Privacy

-Bluehost includes SiteLock malware scanning and CodeGuard backups, but both are paid add-ons or locked to higher tiers.
-SSL handling is solid, and Cloudflare integration adds meaningful DDoS protection.
-On the privacy side though, Bluehost's Newfold Digital ownership introduces more opacity than a lot of users realize they're signing up for.
+Bluehost includes SiteLock scanning and CodeGuard backups, but both cost extra or are locked to higher plans.
+SSL is solid, and Cloudflare integration handles DDoS well.
+On privacy though, Bluehost's Newfold ownership creates some opacity that a lot of users don't know they're getting into.

 Winner: DreamHost — and it's not particularly close